kevin-yiran-zhou/kevin-yiran-zhou.github.io/_pages/about.md

 ---

+Hello!
 Welcome to my webpage!

 I am currently pursuing my Master's degree in Robotics at the University of Michigan, Ann Arbor.
 I work as a lab assistant in the **[BioElectronic Vision Lab](https://weilandresearch.bme.umich.edu/)** with Professor James Weiland.
 My primary project involves developing smart glasses for individuals with blindness and low vision.
-My research interests focus on leveraging robotics and AI to help people with disabilities.
+My research interests focus on leveraging robotics and AI concepts to help people with disabilities.

 Previously, I earned my Bachelor's degree from New York University in Mathematics with a minor in Computer Science.
 During my undergraduate studies, I worked as a research assistant in the **[VMIL/REACTIV Lab](https://rizz0lab.wordpress.com/)** led by Professor John Ross Rizzo, where I contributed to the UNav project for enhancing mobility for individuals with blindness and low vision.